Portsmouth plans Dickens statue, despite will request

 The author was born in Portsmouth on 7 February 1812 where he spent the first three years of his life.

-His birthplace has been turned into a museum.'Perfect time'
+His birthplace has been turned into a museum.

 The statue will be unveiled on the 200th anniversary of his birth, although a location has not yet been confirmed.